Cuprum77/uwuipy/README.md

 * actionchance
 * exclamationchance

-the seed sets the rng seed for the random events, and the values for the paramers (range is between 0 and 1.0) controll the probablity of them occuring.
+the seed sets the rng seed for the random events, and the values for the parameters (range is between 0 and 1.0) control the probability of them occuring.
 ```python
 from uwuipy import uwuipy

 uwu = uwuipy(None, 0.3, 0.3, 0.3, 1)
 print(uwu.uwuify(input()))
 ```
-you can use an integer seed (for example the timestamp when a messag was posted to give it a unique uwuify)
+you can use an integer seed (for example the timestamp when a message was posted to give it a unique uwuify)
 ```python
 from datetime import datetime
 from uwuipy import uwuipy